bioinfo-pf-curie/RNA-seq/README.md

 =======================================================

 Usage:
-nextflow run rnaseq --reads '*_R{1,2}.fastq.gz' --genome 'hg19'
+nextflow run rnaseq --reads '*_R{1,2}.fastq.gz' --genome hg19 -profile conda nextflow run rnaseq --samplePlan sample_plan --genome hg19 -profile conda

 Mandatory arguments:
-  --reads                       Path to input data (must be surrounded with quotes) --samplePlan                  Path to sample plan input file (cannot be used with --reads) --genome                      Name of genome reference -profile                      Configuration profile to use. test / conda / toolsPath / singularity / cluster
+  --reads [file]                       Path to input data (must be surrounded with quotes) --samplePlan [file]                  Path to sample plan input file (cannot be used with --reads) --genome [str]                       Name of genome reference -profile [str]                       Configuration profile to use. test / conda / toolsPath / singularity / cluster (see below)

-Options:
+Inputs:
-  --singleEnd                   Specifies that the input is single end reads
+  --singleEnd [bool]                   Specifies that the input is single end reads

-Strandedness:
+Strandness:
-  --stranded                    Library strandness ['auto', 'forward', 'reverse', 'no'].
+  --stranded [bool]                    Library strandness ['auto', 'forward', 'reverse', 'no'].
 Default: 'auto'

 Mapping:
-  --aligner                     Tool for read alignments ['star', 'hisat2'].
+  --aligner [str]                      Tool for read alignments ['star', 'hisat2'].
 Default: 'star'

 Counts:
-  --counts                      Tool to use to estimate the raw counts per gene ['star', 'featureCounts', 'HTseqCounts'].
+  --counts [str]                       Tool to use to estimate the raw counts per gene ['star', 'featureCounts', 'HTseqCounts'].
 Default: 'star'

 References: If not specified in the configuration file or you wish to overwrite any of the references.
-  --starIndex                   Path to STAR index --hisat2Index                 Path to HiSAT2 index --gtf                         Path to GTF file --bed12                       Path to gene bed12 file --polym                       Path to polymorphism used for identito monitoring (BED format) --saveAlignedIntermediates      Save the BAM files from the Aligment step  - not done by default
+  --genomeAnnotationPath [file]        Path  to genome annotation folder --fasta [file]                       Path the genome fasta file --starIndex [dir]                    Path to STAR index --hisat2Index [file]                 Path to HiSAT2 index --gtf [file]                         Path to GTF file --bed12 [file]                       Path to gene bed12 file --polym [file]                       Path to BED file with polym to check --saveAlignedIntermediates [bool]    Save the intermediate files from the Aligment step.
+Default: false

 Other options:
-  --metadata                    Add metadata file for multiQC report --outdir                      The output directory where the results will be saved -w/--work-dir                 The temporary directory where intermediate data will be saved -name                         Name for the pipeline run.
+  --metadata [file]                    Add metadata file for multiQC report --outDir [dir]                       The output directory where the results will be saved -w/--work-dir [dir]                  The temporary directory where intermediate data will be saved -name [str]                          Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic.

-QC options:
+Skip options:
-  --skipQc                      Skip all QC steps apart from MultiQC --skipRrna                    Skip rRNA mapping --skipFastqc                  Skip FastQC --skipGenebodyCoverage        Skip calculating genebody coverage --skipSaturation              Skip Saturation qc --skipDupradar                Skip dupRadar (and Picard MarkDups) --skipReaddist                Skip read distribution steps --skipExpan                   Skip exploratory analysis --skipMultiqc                 Skip MultiQC
+  --skipQC [bool]                      Skip all QC steps apart from MultiQC --skipRrna [bool]                    Skip rRNA mapping --skipFastqc [bool]                  Skip FastQC --skipSaturation [bool]              Skip Saturation qc --skipDupradar [bool]                Skip dupRadar (and Picard MarkDups) --skipQualimap [bool]                Skip Qualimap analysis --skipExpan [bool]                   Skip exploratory analysis --skipBigwig [bool]                  Skip bigwig files --skipIdentito [bool]                Skip identito checks --skipMultiQC [bool]                 Skip MultiQC --skipSoftVersions [bool]            Skip getSoftwareVersion

 =======================================================
 Available Profiles
   -profile test                        Run the test dataset -profile conda                       Build a new conda environment before running the pipeline.
 Use `--condaCacheDir` to define the conda cache path
   -profile multiconda                  Build a new conda environment per process before running the pipeline.
 Use `--condaCacheDir` to define the conda cache path
   -profile path                        Use the installation path defined for all tools.
 Use `--globalPath` to define the insallation path
   -profile multipath                   Use the installation paths defined for each tool.
 Use `--globalPath` to define the insallation path
   -profile docker                      Use the Docker images for each process -profile singularity                 Use the Singularity images for each process.
 Use `--singularityPath` to define the insallation path
   -profile cluster                     Run the workflow on the cluster, instead of locally

 ```